ingadhoc/hr/hr_timesheet_attendance_ux/README.rst

 #.
 Add link from timesheets to timesheet vs attendance analysis
 #.
 My Timesheets/All Timesheets odoo menus are set visible only in developer
    mode.
+#.
+Do not let to create new projects or new tasks from timesheets form and list
+   view.

 Installation
 ============